TrizBea24/DIVAIN1/README.md

 # DIVAIN1
-Repository for the technical test of DIVAIN team web development job process
+Repository for the technical test of DIVAIN team web development job process.